 Most fires begin small enough to be easily put out with a fire extinguisher.
-That makes fire extinguishers your first line of defense, and it makes proper maintenance crucial to the safety of your home and business.
+That makes fire extinguishers your first line of defense, and proper maintenance is crucial to the safety of your home and business.
 But what do you need to do to ensure your fire extinguisher will work when you need it most?

 Before we answer that question, an essential reminder: if a fire starts, call 911 immediately.
 Then decide if you feel safe trying to put the fire out yourself.
 If you don't, evacuate.